 Stabilize your egg at 375°.
 (You may wish to use a hotter temperature for crispier skin, although we have found the path to crispy skin lies in letting the bird sit, uncovered, for 24-48 hours in your regrigerator.)
 Place two packets of BBQr's Delight Orange Wood Pellets (follow their directions on the package to prepare the little foil packets) on the fire.
 You should be able to find these at Ace Hardware and Wal*Mart.
 After they start smoking, place the chicken on the grid, skin side up.

 As you can see in the photo, we use a raised grid and no drip pan or barrier.
 This is a direct cook.
 We did this to make access to the chicken easier, but we've heard that this helps with grease flameups, etc. (On the other hand, if you find your bird getting smokey from burning fat, you can always rig a drip pan beneath the bird to catch the drippings.
-Cook 1 hour.
+Cook 1 to 1½ hours.
 You are then done.
 There is no need to turn the chicken over.

 If you are suspicious that the bird might not be done, be sure to use the standard methods for determining if poultry is done.
 Does the leg move freely?
 Do the juices run clear?
 Does an instant-read thermometer read 160° in the breast and 180° in the thigh?